Reserve a Common Space

 Posted below are descriptions of our programming spaces and the amenities they hold:

 A large room with standing capacity of close to 100.
 It features two areas: kitchen and dining bar (including stove, refrigerator and dishwasher) and couches for large-group seating of about 25.
-Includes large-screen TV.
+Includes large-screen TV and pool table.

-This air-conditioned space includes hardwood floors, mirrors and dance bars and is ideal for dance or play rehearsals.
+This space includes hardwood floors, mirrors and dance bars and is ideal for dance or play rehearsals.
+This space is air conditioned.

 Flexible couch arrangement seats about 25 around a TV.

-Besides a kitchen (offering all amenities but the oven) and couches for small-group seating around a TV, this area also offers open space for group activities.
+Besides a kitchen (offering all amenities but the oven) and couches for small-group seating around a TV, this area also offers open space for group activities, a piano, and vending machines.
+This space is air conditioned.

-With state-of-the-art technology (a projector connected to DVD and VHS player and a computer interface), the seminar room best accommodates classes, study sessions and round-table meetings.
+This space features a projector connected to DVD and VHS player and a computer interface, the seminar room best accommodates classes, study sessions and round-table meetings.
+This space is air conditioned.

-The South Campus Commons offers a variety of set-up options, from flexible lounge seating to presentation seating for up to 80.
+Ridgewood Commons offers a variety of set-up options, from flexible lounge seating to presentation seating for up to 80.
 The space also contains a kitchen suitable for preparing group meals.
 The Commons has a wide range of AV resources including a projector, a sound system, and wireless microphones.
-Use of some resources and furniture will require consultation with the Community Development Coordinator.
+Use of some resources and furniture will require consultation with the Department of Community Living.

 2. Review calendars for availability for spaces